Free 3D Printing for FNSB Library Card Holders

 - You will be notified, by the contact information you provide, when your 3D object is available for pick up.

-Printed items must be picked up within two weeks from the first notification.
-Items not picked up within two weeks become property of the Library.
+- Printed items must be picked up within one month from the first notification.
+Items not picked up within one month become property of the Library.

 How much does it cost?